Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-To the focal atrophic alopecia of the scalp (pseudopelada condition) discoid (DCV) and disseminated red lupus of this localization can lead.
-Rarely, the foci of discoid lupus and disseminated lupus erythematosus on the scalp may be one of the manifestations of the systemic form of the disease.
-According to the data of Mashkileyson L.N.
-Et al. (1931) generalized observations of 1500 patients with lupus erythematosus, lesion of the scalp was noted in 7.4%.
-Lelis II (1970) constituted a scalp injury in 10% of patients.
-In general, the scalp is affected by this dermatosis rarely and mostly in women.
-In men, foci of discoid lupus erythematosus in addition to typical areas can also be localized on the auricles, in the region of the lower jaw, and in the hairy scalp.
-In cases where scalp damage is accompanied by eruptions on the face, the auricles or on open areas of the trunk, the disease is not diagnosed for a long time.
-Patients consult a doctor only when a foci of persistent baldness has already formed.
-Without treatment, the disease for many years slowly progresses and can lead to the formation of large foci of scarring alopecia.
-Often the frontal and temporal areas are affected, where one is formed, more rarely - several foci that slowly increase in size.
+Focal atrophic alopecia of the scalp (pseudopelade condition) can be caused by discoid lupus erythematosus (DLE) and disseminated lupus erythematosus of this localization.
+Rarely, foci of discoid lupus and disseminated lupus erythematosus on the scalp can be one of the manifestations of the systemic form of the disease.
+According to Mashkilleyson L.N. et al. (1931), who summarized observations of 1,500 patients with lupus erythematosus, lesions of the scalp were noted in 7.4%.
+Lelis I.I.
+(1970) constantized scalp lesions in 10% of patients.
+In general, the scalp is rarely affected by this dermatosis and mainly in women.
+In men, foci of discoid lupus erythematosus, in addition to typical areas, can also be localized on the auricles, in the area of the lower jaw, and on the scalp.
+In cases where scalp lesions are accompanied by rashes on the face, ears or exposed areas of the body, the disease is not diagnosed for a long time.
+Patients consult a doctor only when a persistent bald spot has already formed.
+Without treatment, the disease slowly progresses over many years and can lead to the formation of large foci of cicatricial alopecia.
+The frontal and temporal areas are often affected, where one, or more rarely, several foci are formed, which slowly increase in size.

 Histopathology

-In the epidermis, follicular hyperkeratosis (horny plugs in the mouth of the hair follicles) and also vacuolar dystrophy of the basal layer cells, considered pathognomonic for discoid lupus erythematosus, are also found.
-The thickness of the epidermis may be different: the areas of acanthosis are replaced by a thin malpighian layer and smoothed outgrowths of the epidermis in the old foci clearly expressed atrophy of the epidermis.
-The cells of the spiny layer are swollen, edematous, with pale-colored nuclei or, opposite the nucleus, brightly colored and homogeneous.
-A similar type of change is present in the epithelium, the outer root vagina of the hair follicles, which leads to the formation of horny plugs, cysts and hair loss; hair follicles completely disappear.
-In the dermis there are enlarged blood and lymphatic vessels.
-Around the hair follicles, sebaceous glands and vessels there are infiltrates, consisting mainly of lymphocytes and a small number of plasma cells, histiocytes and macrophages.
-It is often possible to see the penetration of infiltrate cells into a capsule of epithelial follicles, as well as sebaceous glands.
-In the field of infiltrates collagen and elastic fibers are destroyed, in the remaining areas of the dermis loosened due to edema.
-There is an extended PAS-positive band in the region of the basal membrane.
-With the direct immunofluorescence in the lesions in 90-95% of patients with discoid lupus erythematosus, a strip-like deposition of immunoglobulins G and C-3 complement in the basal membrane of the epidermis is observed.
+In the epidermis, diffuse and follicular hyperkeratosis (horny plugs in the mouths of hair follicles) are found, as well as vacuolar degeneration of the cells of the basal layer, which is considered pathognomonic for discoid lupus erythematosus.
+The thickness of the epidermis may vary: areas of acanthosis are replaced by a thinned Malpighian layer and smoothed outgrowths of the epidermis; in old foci, epidermal atrophy is clearly expressed.
+The cells of the spinous layer are swollen, edematous, with palely stained nuclei or, on the contrary, the nuclei are brightly stained and homogeneous.
+Similar changes are present in the epithelium of the outer root sheath of hair follicles, which leads to the formation of horny plugs, cysts and hair loss; hair follicles disappear completely.
+The dermis contains dilated blood and lymphatic vessels.
+Around the hair follicles, sebaceous glands and vessels there are infiltrates consisting mainly of lymphocytes and a small number of plasma cells, histiocytes and macrophages.
+Penetration of infiltrate cells into the capsule of epithelial follicles and sebaceous glands can often be seen.
+In the area of infiltrates, collagen and elastic fibers are destroyed, in other areas the dermis is loosened due to edema.
+There is an extended PAS-positive band in the basement membrane zone.
+Using direct immunofluorescence, strip-like deposition of immunoglobulins G and C-3 complement in the basement membrane zone of the epidermis is detected in the lesions in 90-95% of patients with discoid lupus erythematosus.

 Diagnosis of lupus erythematosus of the scalp

 Discoid lupus erythematosus of the scalp should be distinguished from other dermatoses of this localization, leading to focal atrophic alopecia.
-Discoid lupus erythematosus is differentiated from the follicular form of red flat lichen, scleroderma, sarcoidosis of the skin, plaque skin lymphoma, follicular mucinosis, darya follicular dysarthosis, keratosis follicular prickly decalvic and actinic elastosis of the scalp in men who developed early pronounced androgenic alopecia of the frontal and parietal areas.
-In addition, one should also consider the rare possibility of metastasis in the scalp of the scalp of the primary cancer of the internal organs.
-Inflammatory changes that occur in the foci of metastasis in the scalp may in some cases lead to a lesion resembling discoid lupus erythematosus, which also develops atrophy of hair follicles and hair loss.
-This should be especially remembered in patients who have foci of lesions on the scalp resembling discoid lupus erythematosus and who have previously undergone operative treatment of breast or bronchial cancer, kidney, mucous membrane of the mouth, stomach or intestine, etc.
+Discoid lupus erythematosus is differentiated from follicular lichen planus, scleroderma, cutaneous sarcoidosis, cutaneous plaque lymphoma, follicular mucinosis, follicular dyskeratosis Darier, keratosis follicularis spinosus decalvans and actinic elastosis of the scalp in men who have developed early pronounced androgenetic alopecia of the frontal and parietal regions.
+In addition, the rare possibility of metastasis to the scalp of primary cancer of the internal organs should also be taken into account.
+Inflammatory changes occurring in the foci of metastasis in the scalp may in some cases lead to lesions resembling discoid lupus erythematosus, where atrophy of the hair follicles and hair loss also develop.
+This should be especially remembered in patients with lesions on the scalp resembling discoid lupus erythematosus and who have previously undergone surgical treatment for breast cancer or cancer of the bronchi, kidneys, oral mucosa, stomach or intestines, etc.

-Histological examination of the affected skin helps to exclude the cancer metastasis in the scalp and establish a diagnosis of dermatosis leading to atrophic alopecia.
+Histological examination of the affected skin helps to exclude metastasis of cancer to the scalp and establish a diagnosis of dermatosis that has led to atrophic alopecia.

-First of all, the patient must exclude the systemic form of lupus erythematosus.
-With disseminated lupus erythematosus, one should remember the existence of a special form - superficial, chronic disseminated lupus erythematosus (the so-called subacute skin type KB).
-It is characterized by widespread ring-shaped foci on the skin, which, when merged, form polycyclic scaly regions along the chest, back, face, limbs with hypopigmentation and telangiectasia in the central part.
-With this form of dermatosis, occupying, as it were, an intermediate position between the dermal and systemic forms of KV, there are manifestations characteristic of systemic lupus erythematosus, but they are expressed in an easy degree (arthralgia, renal changes, polyserositis, anemia, leukopenia, thrombocytopenia, etc.). , including immunological changes (LE cells, antinuclear factor, antibodies to DNA, etc.).
+First of all, it is necessary to exclude systemic lupus erythematosus in the patient.
+In case of disseminated lupus erythematosus, it is necessary to remember the existence of a special form - superficial chronic disseminated lupus erythematosus (the so-called subacute cutaneous form of LE).
+It is characterized by widespread ring-shaped lesions on the skin, which, when merging, form polycyclic flaky areas on the chest, back, face, limbs with hypopigmentation and telangiectasias in the central part.
+In this form of dermatosis, which occupies an intermediate position between the cutaneous and systemic forms of LE, there are manifestations characteristic of systemic lupus erythematosus, but expressed to a mild degree (arthralgia, changes in the kidneys, polyserositis, anemia, leukopenia, thrombocytopenia, etc.), including immunological changes (LE cells, antinuclear factor, antibodies to DNA, etc.).
 At the same time, unlike systemic lupus erythematosus, the prognosis of the disease is favorable.
-It is necessary to exclude medications that can provoke the development of lupus erythematosus or aggravate it.
-These include hydralazine, procainamide, isoniazid, ftivazid, chlorpromazine, sulfonamides, streptomycin, tetracycline, penicillin, penicillamine, griseofulvin, oral contraceptives, piroxicam, etc. It is important to identify and sanitize foci of chronic infection, regardless of their location.
+It is necessary to exclude medications that can provoke the development of lupus erythematosus or exacerbate it.
+These include hydralazine, procainamide, isoniazid, phthivazid, chlorpromazine, sulfonamides, streptomycin, tetracycline, penicillin, penicillamine, griseofulvin, oral contraceptives, piroxicam, etc. It is important to identify and sanitize foci of chronic infection regardless of their localization.

 Treatment of lupus erythematosus of the scalp

-Patients are treated with 4-hydroxyquinoline derivatives; contraindications to their use, drugs and treatment schemes are basically the same as those used to treat patients with red planar lichens.
-It is considered appropriate combination of these drugs with nicotinic acid or its derivatives (xantinol nicotinate), vitamins C and group B. With insufficient effectiveness or poor tolerance of oxyquinoline derivatives, combined treatment with small doses of chloroquine diphosphate and prednisolone in amounts equal to their content in 3-6 Presocil tablets, i.e. 1 / 2-1 tablet / day of chloroquine diphosphate and the same amount of prednisolone after meals.
-In the arsenal of drugs used in the treatment of patients with discoid lupus erythematosus and disseminated lupus erythematosus, retinoids and avlosulfone (dapsone), which also lead to remission, are located.
-With active manifestations of discoid or disseminated lupus erythematosus, ointments and creams with glucocorticosteroids having a high and high activity and not having a pronounced atrophogenic effect (methylprednisolone aceponate, mometasone furoate, etc.) are applied externally.
-In the future, protection from UVL is required (limitation of sun exposure or reflection of the water surface, use of headdresses, sunglasses, photoprotective creams, etc.).
+Treatment of patients is carried out with 4-oxyquinoline derivatives; contraindications to their use, drugs and treatment regimens are essentially the same as those used in the treatment of patients with lichen planus.
+A combination of these drugs with nicotinic acid or its derivatives (xanthinol nicotinate), vitamins C and B is considered advisable.
+In case of insufficient effectiveness or poor tolerance of oxyquinoline derivatives, combined treatment with small doses of chloroquine diphosphate and prednisolone in quantities equal to their content in 3-6 Presocil tablets is indicated, i.e. 1/2-1 tablet per day of chloroquine diphosphate and the same amount of prednisolone after meals.
+The arsenal of drugs used in the treatment of patients with discoid lupus erythematosus and disseminated lupus erythematosus include retinoids and avlosulfone (dapsone), which also bring the disease to remission.
+In active manifestations of discoid or disseminated lupus erythematosus, ointments and creams with glucocorticosteroids of medium and high activity and without pronounced atrophogenic effect (methylprednisolone aceponate, mometasone furoate, etc.) are applied externally.
+In the future, protection from UV radiation is necessary (limiting exposure to the sun or water surfaces that reflect rays, using hats, sunglasses, sunscreen creams, etc.).

-An important method of preventing relapses and stopping the growth of the focus of atrophic alopecia is the clinical examination of patients with discoid and disseminated lupus erythematosus.
-It includes the examination of such patients with the purpose of early detection of possible signs of systemic nature, as well as conducting preventive courses of treatment in the early spring of autumn.
+An important method of preventing relapses and stopping the growth of atrophic alopecia is the clinical examination of patients with discoid and disseminated lupus erythematosus.
+It includes examination of such patients for the purpose of early detection of possible signs of systemicity, as well as conducting preventive courses of treatment in early spring and autumn.